chendaniely/2018-05-22-git_dspg/README.md

 - `git log --oneline --graph --decorate --all` will show you everything in the history
 - you can use ctrl+r to do a reverse bash search for this command

+# Conflicts

+- you can edit the same file at the same time, and nothing terrible will happen if the edit occurs in different locations